-In FY2010, for example, annual funding increases by 10% to \$171 billion.
-The FY2011 request would maintain funding at \$171 billion despite the overall 20% decrease in troop levels as the U.S. withdrawal from Iraq accelerates with all slated to be out of Iraq by December 31, 2011, the end of the first quarter of FY2012.
+In FY2010, for example, annual funding increases by 7% to \$165 billion.
+The FY2011 level would maintain funding at \$168 billion despite the overall 20% decrease in troop levels as the U.S. withdrawal from Iraq accelerates with all slated to be out of Iraq by December 31, 2011, the end of the first quarter of FY2012.
 In recent years, the cost of enhanced security in the United States particularly the initial responses to the 9/11 attacks, has had little effect on war costs.

 Except for a one-time appropriation of \$20 billion for Iraq reconstruction in FY2004, foreign aid an diplomatic operations funding has hovered between \$4 billion and \$5 billion until FY2010.
-For FY2010 and FY2011, funding is much higher - \$8.2 billion in FY2010 and \$8.7 billion in FY2011, reflecting the Administration's new emphasis on civilian aid programs.
+For FY2010 and FY2011, funding is much higher - \$9.1 billion in FY2010, dropping to \$6.5 billion in FY2011 if the CR level continues and State allocates cuts proportionately, and slated to increase to \$10.6 billion in FY2012, reflecting the Administration's new emphasis on civilian aid programs.